Therodox/dynamite-nsm-configurations/README.md

 ### What's in the Box?

+#### Default Configurations

+These configurations are applied, at install time, to the various installable DynamiteNSM components.

 | File/Directory | Description                                                                                                                                                                                                                     |
 |----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | .constants     | This file contains various parameters that are applied globally at component install time.                                                                                                                                      |